frontierhq/sheriff-apply-action/README.rst

 Usage
 -----

 This task runs the apply action of Sheriff CLI on the agent.
-The ``configDir`` will point to the location of the configuration files.
-Mode describes whether Sheriff will perform the actions on ``groups`` or ``resources``.
+The ``configDir`` input will point to the location of the configuration files.
+The ``mode`` input describes whether Sheriff will perform the actions on ``groups`` or ``resources``.
 The ``subscriptionId`` is the Azure subscription ID.

 .. code:: yaml